-Poori (Puri) is an Indian fried puffed bread that is made using whole wheat flour.
+Poori (Puri) is an Indian fried puffed bread made with whole wheat flour.
 This unleavened bread is soft, fluffy, and crispy and is perfect to serve with Indian curries.
-Check out my easy recipe to make perfectly puffed-up non-oily poori every single time (vegan).
+Check out my easy recipe to make perfectly puffed-up non-oily poori every time.

 About Poori

-Poori (Puri) is a very popular Indian puffed bread made using whole wheat flour.
-It is made using unleavened dough which means that you don’t have to use anything like baking powder, baking soda, or yeast to work the dough.
+Poori (Puri) is a popular Indian puffed bread made using whole wheat flour.
+It is made using unleavened dough, so you don’t have to use baking powder, baking soda, or yeast to work the dough.

-It is one of the most popular breads in India and just like roti and paratha, it can be served any time of the day.
+It is one of the most popular breads in India, and like Roti and Plain Tawa Paratha, it can be served any time of the day.

-A perfect poori is pale golden in color, non-oily, evenly puffed, soft, and pillowy from the inside with a thin crispy layer on top, just right to scoop a rich creamy curry.
+A perfect poori is pale golden, non-oily, evenly puffed, soft, and pillowy from the inside with a thin, crispy layer on top, just right to scoop a rich, creamy curry.

-Making perfect puri might look a little daunting at first, but trust me it is not.
-By keeping a few tips and tricks in mind, even a novice chef can make perfectly puffed round puri without much effort.
+Making perfect poori might seem daunting initially, but it is not.
+Following a few tips and tricks, even a novice chef can make perfectly puffed round puri without much effort.

 Ingredients

-Whole Wheat Flour (Gehu Ka Atta) – Poori is made using whole-wheat flour, the same flour that is used to make chapati.
+Whole Wheat Flour (Gehu Ka Atta, Chapati Atta) – Poori is made using whole-wheat flour, also used to make chapati.
 Some people add a little all-purpose flour (maida) to the dough to make it crispier and whiter but I like to make it with only whole wheat flour.

-Note – Try to get whole wheat flour (chapati atta) from Indian grocery stores.
-The one you get at the regular American grocery stores is not the same and your poori might not turn out perfect.
+Note – Try to get whole wheat flour from Indian grocery stores.
+The one you get at the regular American grocery stores is different, and your poori might not turn out perfect.

-Semolina – Fine semolina (sooji) is added to give a crispy texture to the puri.
-They also hold their shape for a longer time if semolina is added to the dough.
+Semolina – Fine semolina (sooji) is added to give the poori a crispy texture.
+They also hold their shape longer if semolina is added to the dough.

-Oil – I mostly use rice bran oil or vegetable oil to fry the puri.
-You can fry them in canola oil or ghee (not vegan) as well.
+Oil – I mostly use rice bran, canola, or sunflower oil to fry the puri.
+You can also fry them in ghee (not vegan).

-Salt and Sugar – I add a little granulated white sugar to the puri dough as it caramelizes while frying giving the fluffy poori a lovely golden brown color.
+Salt and Sugar – I add granulated white sugar to the poori dough as it caramelizes while frying, giving the fluffy poori a lovely golden brown color.
 Salt is added to give them a little flavor.

 Note – You can make poori using only whole wheat flour.
-Adding salt, sugar, and semolina is totally optional.
-I add these ingredients to take my poori recipe a notch higher.
+Adding salt, sugar, and semolina is optional.
+I add these ingredients to elevate my poori recipe.

 How To Make Poori

-Making puri is a very easy process if you keep a few tips and tricks in mind.
-It will take 45 minutes from start to finish and this recipe will yield 14-16 poories which are good to serve 4 people.
+Making puri is easy if you follow a few tips and tricks.
+It will take 45 minutes from start to finish, and this recipe yields 14-16 poories, enough to serve four people.

 Make The Dough